The Best Cyber Insurance of 2026

 3. Zurich - Best Cyber Liability Insurance

-Cyber liability insurance, as opposed to data breach insurance, covers financial losses from cyberattacks, including lawsuits (and we all know how expensive lawyers can be).
-It also covers notification expenses, extortion payments, state and federal fines, and more.
-Zurich, an insurance company founded in 1872, has both cyber liability and data breach insurance, although cyber liability is where it really shines.
+Cyber liability insurance differs from data breach coverage in a key way — it covers financial losses from cyberattacks including lawsuits, notification expenses, extortion payments, and state and federal fines.
+Zurich, founded in 1872, offers both cyber liability and data breach insurance, but cyber liability is where it stands out.

 What We Like